Report of the Second WHO Global Forum

 OLDER ADULTS ARE A DIVERSE GROUP

 The frail, disabled image often associated with ageing is not the right image to move forward, although this constituency does exist and must not be neglected.
 It is essential to change how ageing is perceived both for now and for future cohorts of older people.
-As a community of professionals working together in all parts of the world to improve the lives of older people, we need to acknowledge that not all older people are frail.
-But the newer stereotype of “anti-ageing” is also not the right response.

 Society must recognize the diversity of older adults.
 During the Global Forum, Professor Hiroyuki Murata from Tohoku University proposed the idea of “smart ageing”, which conceives that ageing is gain, ageing is development, ageing is human growth: we can become smarter as we age; and no matter what our age, we can grow and learn.